the-big-l/prelude/README.md

   ```

 ### React/Redux
-  React and Redux was used on the frontend to create modular components with easy to use apis and a single source of truth for the apps current state.
+  React and Redux were used on the frontend to create modular components with easy to use apis and a single source of truth for the apps current state.

   A MediaCard can be used to display users, playlists, or artists.

   User cards
   ![user_card](/docs/images/users.png)

   Playlist cards
   ![playlist_card](/docs/images/playlists.png)